MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`SwapWithProduction`** - **Swap with Production**<br>
 `boolean`.
 Optional.
 Use when `Action = Swap Slots || Action = Start Swap With Preview  || Action = Complete Swap`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to swap the traffic of source slot with production.
-If this option is not selected, then you will have to provide source and target slot names.
+Swaps the traffic of the source slot with production.
+If you don't select this option, then you need to provide the source and target slot names.
 <!-- :::editable-content-end::: -->
 <br>